Kilver Court: Gardens

 The gardens are overlooked by the disused Charlton Viaduct as it crosses the River Sheppey.
 They were laid out in the 1880s by Ernest Jardine, the Member of Parliament for East Somerset, 1910 to 1918, for his lace workers.
-He used the old mill ponds as boating lakes; and also built a pub and schoolhouse.
+He used the old mill ponds as boating lakes, and also built a pub and schoolhouse.
 They became known as Jardine’s Park and included fruit and vegetable plots which provided food for the workers.

 The current layout is a reproduction of a 1960s Chelsea Flower Show medal winning garden designed by George Whitelegg and includes a rockery and parterre.
 The area adjacent to the river includes hostas, day lilies and candelabra primulas.

-Shopping

-In 2010 the buildings were converted into a designer outlet by Roger Saul the founder of Mulberry.
-The stores include: Mulberry, L.K.Bennett and Whistles.
-Following the challenges of Covid-19, Saul decided in 2021 to sell the business, and Kilver Court was bought by the Showerings family which had originally owned the site.